Vapor Pressure

 The vapor pressure of a liquid is directly related to the temperature of the liquid.
 As the temperature of a liquid increases its vapor pressure also increases.
 Conversely, vapor pressure decreases as the temperature decreases.

-The intermolecular forces that exist between molecules affect its vapor pressure.
 If the intermolecular forces are relatively strong, the vapor pressure will be relatively low.
-If the intermolecular forces are relatively weak, the vapor pressure will be relatively high.

 The vapor pressure of a liquid is inversely related to the Heat of Vaporization of the liquid.